danielsgraves/danielsgraves.github.io/README.md

-- 👋 Hi, I’m Daniel!
+- Hi!
+I’m Daniel!
-- 👀 I’m interested in becoming a fullstack developer.
-- 🌱 I’m currently learning HTML, CSS & JS.
+- I'm a data analyst from the PNW.

 <!---